 FocusEconomics Consensus Forecast panelists project the economy to expand 3.6% in 2021, which is unchanged from last month’s forecast.
 In 2022, GDP is seen growing 2.5%.

 South Africa - Investment Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||8.26||0.29 %||Dec 31|

 |Stock Market||0.1||-0.44 %||Jan 06|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its meeting ending 21 November, the Monetary Policy Committee (MPC) of the South African Reserve Bank (SARB) held the repurchase rate at 6.50%, as was expected by most market analysts.
+At its first meeting of the year on 21 January, the Monetary Policy Committee (MPC) of the South African Reserve Bank (SARB) left the repurchase rate unchanged at its record low of 3.50%.

 January 20, 2021